 - Whether you were in a school zone or other place where minors are present

 - Whether police think you intended to sell the drugs

 For example, if law enforcement arrested you for having a small amount of marijuana for personal use, and you have no previous convictions, you may face only misdemeanor charges.
 A misdemeanor could mean up to one month in jail and a $500 fine.
 We may be able to argue for probation instead of jail time.

-However, if you had 100 grams of narcotics in your possession at the time of arrest, you’ll likely face more serious consequences.
-Possession of Schedule I and II drugs have severe consequences.
+However, if you had 100 grams of narcotics in your possession at the time of arrest and accompanying drug paraphernalia, you’ll likely face more serious consequences.
+Possession of Schedule I and II drugs has severe consequences.
 A conviction involving 100 grams or more may result in up to five years in prison and a $25,000 fine for a first offense.
 A second offense can result in greater fines and a longer period of imprisonment.